 This Yashica uses a 32mm f3.5 lens.
 The camera features a simple drop and go (well almost) film loading.
 It is a DX coded camera so it sets the ASA (sorry, old school).
 It produced 26 exposures from a 24 exposure roll.

-The real test – can this inexpensive Yashica L AF deliver the same image quality as its highly regarded cousin – the Yashica T3 Super with Zeiss T* 35mm f2.8 lens?
+The real test – can this inexpensive Yashica L AF deliver the same image quality as its highly regarded cousins – the Yashica T3 Super with Zeiss T* 35mm f2.8 lens or the more closely related Yashica T AF?

 I won’t post all 26 images here.
 I will pick a broad representation of the photographic challenges that I threw at the Yashica L AF.